VLSF/SNO/README.md

 # SNO
 Spectral Neural Operator is a neural network that performs mapping between two functions given as Chebyshev or Fourier series.
-More details about SNO are available in the article *link to appear*.
+More details about SNO are available in the article [V. Fanaskov, I. Oseledets, Spectral Neural Operators](https://arxiv.org/abs/2205.10573).
 In the repository you can find implementation of basic operations with polynomials, architectures we discuss in the article and scripts for dataset generation.

 We cover main functionality with Jupyter notebooks:
 + functions